ACCESS-NRI/schema/experiment_asset.md

 # Climate model experiment asset

-*A collection of one or more datasets that each may comprise one or more [file assets](https://github.com/ACCESS-NRI/schema/blob/main/file_asset.md).*
+*A collection of one or more climate model datasets that each may comprise one or more [climate model file assets](https://github.com/ACCESS-NRI/schema/blob/main/file_asset.md).*

 Examples:
 - an ACCESS-CM2 historical run comprising many netcdf files (file assets) that can be merged into distinct datasets (e.g. atmospheric daily data, ocean monthly data etc)